Skip to main content

 Outbound calls are calls initiated by Voice Gateway to an external endpoint, such as a phone number, call center, or another system capable of handling voice communication.
+Before initiating an outbound call, ensure you configure an application, and the phone number you intend to call from is added to Phone Numbers.
+To initiate an outgoing call, use one of the following methods:

-Create an Outbound Call via API Request¶
+Create Outbound Calls via API Request

 Send an HTTP POST request to the Voice Gateway API to generate an outbound call.
 When the call is answered, the specified webhook will be invoked to manage the call.
 Authorization is established via a Bearer token.
 This token is filled with an API key value generated in the Voice Gateway Self-Service Portal.

-Basic Configuration Request¶
+Basic Configuration Request

 The basic configuration provides details for initiating and managing calls, enabling the system to establish a connection between the caller and the callee.
 It also includes call duration, handling unanswered calls, and attaching relevant metadata.